-To summarise the polymers near the wall shows the cleanest trend in their orientation.
+To summarize the polymers near the wall shows the cleanest trend in their orientation.
 They show a strong tendency to line along the stream-wise directions.
 Weaker trends are seen near the center.
 The statistics of orientation of polymers near the center of our flow is very similar to the statistics of orientation of polymers obtained in homogeneous and isotropic flows~\cite{wat+got10}.
-But note that the orientation effects we see near the wall are much stronger compared to those near the centerline.
+Note however that the orientation effects are much stronger near the wall than near the centerline.